nudge-now/sdk-android/README.md

 ## Reference

-### Custom URL Schema
+### Deep Link

-You can set your own URL Schema as a 'Click URL' in the campaigns and you can navigate your users to the specific page or do some custom actions when the user clicks the image message.
+You can set your own URL Schema as a 'Deep Link' in the campaigns and you can navigate your users to the specific page or do some custom actions when the user clicks the image message.
 To use this feature, add scheme in AndroidManifest.xml

 ```xml